 I DON’T JUDGE YOU BY HOW MUCH MONEY YOU MAKE

-Given that I wrote a book that has “money” in the title (For Love or Money), I feel like I need to make that very clear.
-Also, the fact that we get constant (and I mean CONSTANT) messaging that money is a measure of the worth of someone (or of an activity), I feel the need to push back hard against that ethos.
+I feel like I need to make that very clear.
+We get constant (and I mean CONSTANT) messaging that money is a measure of the worth of someone (or of an activity), I feel the need to push back hard against that ethos.

 I met an old acquaintance at the grocery store.
 We caught up on things, and it became clear that he was going through a mid-life crisis.
 The whole “is this all there is?” question.
 He has a successful business, and he likes it well enough, but he doesn’t love it.
 I encouraged him to take a sabbatical and discover what might be the thing he’s looking for—where the emptiness is and how to fill it.
 It might take several tries, but it was worth the journey.